 - Eye Contact:–

 - Gesture: – Gesture can help to help or support or negate a verbal message.
-Defensive gesture such as arms folded across the body or hand fidgeting with clothes, hair, or objecs tend to erode credibility and evoke suspicion in the mind of the listener.
-Hands on the lips is a aggressive gesture.
+A defensive gesture such as arms folded across the body or hand fidgeting with clothes, hair, or objects tends to erode credibility and evoke suspicion in the mind of the listener.
+Hands on the lips is an aggressive gesture.
 Particularly when you’re standing and the other party is seated in the front of you hands held in the steeple position convey confidence and also a sense of power.

-- Facial Expression: -Facial expression are another excellent means of reflecting a sound body language.
+- Facial Expression: -Facial expression is another excellent means of reflecting a sound body language.

-once you understand nonverbal communication, you can be more effective as communicator—both in delivering messages and a truly understanding message delivered by other.
+once you understand nonverbal communication, you can be more effective as communicator both in delivering messages and a true understanding message delivered by other.